Types of Policies

 -

-Lifelong coverage when funded & maintained properly
+Lifelong coverage (if funded & maintained properly)

 -

-Lower initial premiums than Whole Life
+Lower initial premiums over other Permanent Life

 Cons: